Monet Designer Scarves

 “When I was about 15 years old I discovered Claude Monet.
-My art teacher opened the windows of wonder for me with his beautiful violet colours and painting style.
+My art teacher opened the windows of wonder for me when she introduced me to his beautiful violet colours and painting style.
 What a wonderful combination and I was hungry to see more of his work.
 I didn’t know then the path my life would take into the world of colour and texture, and that Monet would accompany me along the way.”

 But Monet has accompanied Liz, and this collection of handcrafted designer scarves is now her signature collection.

 “My loom was set up in our cottage after six years in storage.
 I know this because of the dates on the newspapers that I had used to wrap it for protection.
 I had taken delivery of my first yarn order which I excitedly spread on the floor.
 I sat in the middle of the cones of colour and thought ‘what next’.
 Inspiration came in the form of a book about Claude Monet that I had bought a couple of years before.
 I draped swatches of coloured yarn across the beautiful Impressionist paintings.
 The muse had struck and continues to inspire me daily as I dye and weave.”